top of page

 These dietary guidelines refer to the amount consumed on any single day and not as an average over several days.
 In other words: Do not save your daily allocation for a weekend binge.
 Alcohol-related brain damage, (ARBD) conditions that include Wernicke-Korsakoff Syndrome and alcoholic Dementia, is the result of drinking too much alcohol over the course of several years.

-Though both types of ARBD exhibit dementia-like symptoms, neither condition is true dementia.
+Though both types of ARBD exhibit Dementia-like symptoms, neither condition is true Dementia.
 The difference between ARBD and Dementia such as Vascular, Lewy body, or Alzheimer’s disease is in the ability to treat or stop the progression of symptoms.

 Consuming more than the recommended amounts of alcohol does increase the likelihood of developing Alzheimer’s disease and Vascular Dementia later in life.
 However, researchers have yet to establish the numerical relationship between alcohol consumption and risk for Dementia.

 The reasons are many and include research entirely dependent on reported observations and evaluating the variables that, in combination with alcohol consumption, affect the long-term risk for Dementia.
-However, one can state with certainty the more you drink the greater the likelihood of developing dementia later in life.
-High alcohol consumption also increases the risk for stroke, heart and liver disease, and depression – all of which are well-known dementia risk factors.
+However, one can state with certainty the more you drink the greater the likelihood of developing Dementia later in life.
+High alcohol consumption also increases the risk for stroke, heart and liver disease, and depression – all of which are well-known Dementia risk factors.

 Note: